In the Yuba-Sutter area, more than 12 percent of the population traces roots to India, especially to Punjab.

 These North-California counties are home to a sizable Indian American population.
 The estimated total population of the Yuba-Sutter area was 170,955 in 2015, according to the United States Census Bureau.
 Of this, approximately more than 12 percent traces roots to India, especially to Punjab.
 In Yuba City, Asian population was more than 17 percent in 2010.
 According to multiple media reports, the city has the biggest concentration of Punjabis in the United States.

-In addition, Stockton which is about 82 miles from Sutter County is home to the first Indian Temple in the country.
-“Our religious history in the United States started with the first Sikh arriving into this land of opportunity but it really began in 1912 with the establishment of the Stockton gurdwara,” Dr. Gulzar S. Johl wrote in his book on Sikh history, The Sikh Religion: What was taught vs. What we do today.
+In addition, Stockton, which is about 82 miles from Sutter County, is home to the first Indian temple in the country.
+“Our religious history in the United States started with the first Sikh arriving into this land of opportunity, but it really began in 1912 with the establishment of the Stockton gurdwara,” Dr. Gulzar S. Johl wrote in his book on Sikh history, The Sikh Religion: What was taught vs. What we do today.

-Every year the area witnesses a Sikh Parade, Nagar Kirtan, organized by the local community leaders.
+Every year the area witnesses a Sikh parade, Nagar Kirtan, organized by the local community leaders.
 This parade is considered to be the largest gathering of Sikhs outside India.
-Punjabis from India, Canada, and United States converge to Yuba City to participate in the preparation, parade and the langar (free buffet-style food) for the attendees.
+Punjabis from India, Canada, and the United States converge to Yuba City to participate in the preparation, parade and the langar (free buffet-style food) for the attendees.
 More than 100,000 people attend the event.

 Just last year, in July, the Elk Grove City Council announced to name a new park Singh and Kaur Park, in honor of the Sikh community and to commemorate two Indian American residents, Gurmej Singh Atwal and Surinder Singh, who were killed in an apparent hate crime attack in 2011.
 Singh and Kaur are common surnames for men and women, respectively, in Sikh religion.
 Elk Grove is about 58 miles from the Yuba city.